Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ## Interaction Script for Isabella Torres and Marcus Reynolds

+### Identified Gaps
+- **Emotional Depth**: Current dialogues lack emotional stakes, which could enhance the tension between Isabella and Marcus.
+- **Conflict Resolution**: There are missed opportunities to explore how Isabella and Marcus can find common ground despite their differences.
+- **Collaborative Dynamics**: The existing scripts do not fully capture the nuances of their collaborative efforts, which could add complexity to their relationship.

+### Recommendations for Enhancements
+1. **Incorporate Emotional Stakes**: Add dialogue that reflects Isabella's internal struggles and motivations during key interactions, particularly with Marcus.
+2. **Explore Conflict Resolution**: Create scenarios where Isabella and Marcus find common ground, showcasing their ability to navigate ideological differences.
+3. **Detail Collaborative Efforts**: Expand on collaborative scenes to illustrate how Isabella, Marcus, and Sarah work together to address challenges, emphasizing their evolving relationships.

 ### Scene 1: Ethical Dilemma
 *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.*